microbit-foundation/ml-trainer/docs/radio-bridge-protocol.md

 ```

-### Streaming accelerometer & button data from Micro:bit to web app
+### Streaming accelerometer & button data from micro:bit to web app

 The state of the accelerometer and buttons will be streamed:
 ```